2nd Year

 • Acting for set and stage

-Everyone has a voice able to express the infinite variety of emotions, complexity of moods but often our voice is distorted by tensions, laziness, shyness and personal emotions that do not make it free and available to express emotions and thoughts of the text or the character.
-Through the breathing techniques the students learn to return to the relaxation of involuntary (diaphragmatic) breathing and to control, modulate and develop their vocal potentials to put them at the service of stage interpretation and express the different nuances of the emotional path of the character to represent.
+Everyone has a voice capable of expressing an infinite variety of emotions, complexity of moods but often our voice is distorted by tension, laziness, shyness, and personal emotions that do not make it free and available to express the emotions and thoughts of the text or character.
+Through breathing techniques, students learn to return to the relaxation of involuntary (diaphragmatic) breathing and to control, modulate, and develop their vocal potential to serve the scenic interpretation and express the different nuances of the emotional journey of the character to be represented.

 • Breathing Techniques: at the origins of sound